zi-hui/tp/docs/UserGuide.md

 Command Format:
 - Words that are enclosed by angle brackets are the parameters to be supplied by the user.
 E.g. `deleterecipe /n <RECIPE_NAME>`
 From this example, `RECIPE_NAME` will be inputted by the user.
-- Items in angle brackets with the word “optional:'' are optional.
-E.g. `deleteingredient /n <INGREDIENT_NAME>:<optional:QUANTITY>` can be used as `deleteingredient /n apple or deleteingredient /n name /q 2`
+- Items in square brackets with the word [] are optional.
+E.g. `deleteingredient /n <INGREDIENT_NAME> [/q QUANTITY]` can be used as `deleteingredient /n apple or deleteingredient /n name /q 2`

 ### 3.1.
 General Commands
 #### 3.1.1.
 Viewing help: `help`